cisagov/ScubaGoggles/baselines/Gmail Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.GMAIL.4.1v0.1
 A DMARC policy SHALL be published for every second-level domain.

-- Rationale
-  - Without a DMARC policy available for each domain, recipients may improperly handle SPF and DKIM failures, possibly enabling spoofed emails to reach end users' mailboxes.
+- _Rationale:_ Without a DMARC policy available for each domain, recipients may improperly handle SPF and DKIM failures, possibly enabling spoofed emails to reach end users' mailboxes.
 By publishing DMARC records at the second-level domain, the second-level domains and all subdomains will be protected.
-- Last Modified: November 13, 2023
+- Last Modified:_ November 13, 2023

 - MITRE ATT&CK TTP Mapping
   - None